-PHASE DATE ACTIVITY DESCRIPTION Phase 1: 2020 Field inspection commencement date unknown, desktop work commenced 2019: Exploration activities involve desktop interpretation of available airborne magnetic, radiometric and electromagnetic data, mapping, analysis satellite imagery and archival data from the GSN.
-Additionally, preliminary field inspection of onsite geology and possibly initial stream sediment sampling may take place.
-Phase 2: 2021 Actual commencement date unknown: Early January 2021.
-Airborne electromagnetic (AEM) survey, as above (January 2021), and interpretation of this data, coupled with the commencement of soil sampling and geological mapping in specific target localities, to be determined by the above desktop interpretation and AEM results.
-Phase 3: 2021 Actual commencement date unknown RAB and/or Aircore drilling in select areas only (locations unknown), depending on results from the first two phases.
-Phase 4: 2021-22 Actual commencement Desktop reviews of all data and subsequent planning activities, which may lead to diamond core drilling, the timing of which will be
+PHASE DATE ACTIVITY DESCRIPTION Phase 1: Field inspection Exploration activities involve desktop interpretation of available airborne 2020 commencement magnetic, radiometric and electromagnetic data, mapping, analysis satellite date unknown, imagery and archival data from the GSN.
+Additionally, preliminary field desktop work inspection of onsite geology and possibly initial stream sediment sampling commenced may take place.
+2019: Phase 2: Actual Airborne electromagnetic (AEM) survey, as above, and interpretation of this 2020 commencement data, coupled with the commencement of soil sampling and geological date unknown: mapping in specific target localities, to be determined by the above desktop interpretation and AEM results.
+Phase 3: Actual RAB or Aircore drilling in select areas only (locations unknown), depending on 2021 commencement results from the first two phases. date unknown Phase 4: Actual Desktop reviews of all data and subsequent planning activities, which may 2021-22 commencement lead to diamond core drilling, the timing of which will be dependent on date unknown progress of the previous phases.
+Trenching and bulk-sampling could be part of this phase but is not favoured in the light of emphasis on drilling.